 Many drivers of uncertainty around current values also affect the risk in the future value of an instrument (eg liquidity risk and counterparty risk).
 Similarly, the structure of cash flows associated with an instrument affects both the sensitivity of future value to market and credit risk, and also affects the way these risks are discounted to produce an estimate of current value.
+There is a close link between the assessment of valuation uncertainty and the measurement of financial risk associated with a specific instrument or exposure.

 Supervisors expect bank valuation and risk measurement systems to systematically recognise and account for valuation uncertainty.
 In particular, valuation processes and methodologies should produce an explicit assessment of uncertainty related to the assignment of value for all instruments or portfolios.
-While qualitative assessments are a useful starting point, it is desirable that banks have developed methodologies that provide, to the extent possible, quantitative assessments.
+When appropriate this may simply be a statement that uncertainty for a particular set of exposures is very small.
+While qualitative assessments are a useful starting point, it is desirable that banks develop methodologies that provide, to the extent possible, quantitative assessments.
 These methodologies may gauge the sensitivity of value to the use of alternative models and modelling assumptions (when applicable), to the use of alternative values for key input parameters to the pricing process, and to alternative scenarios to the presumed availability of counterparties.
-This analysis should be commensurate to the importance of the specific exposure for the overall solvency of the institution.
+The extent of this analysis should be commensurate to the importance of the specific exposure for the overall solvency of the institution.

 Assessments of valuation uncertainty are expected to be fully integrated in the internal decision-making process of the institution.
-Quantitative and qualitative assessments of uncertainty should accompany all internal reports of valuation information through the firm as well as the reports containing risk information across the institution.
+Quantitative and qualitative assessments of uncertainty should accompany all internal reports of valuation information as well as the reports containing risk information across the institution.
 It is important that this information reaches all relevant bodies in the institution where investment and risk management decisions are made, including senior management and the board.
-It is also important that the information is communicated with the same frequency and timeliness that information about value of positions and associated risks are communicated to the same bodies.
+It is also important that the information is communicated with the same frequency and timeliness that information about value of positions and associated risks is communicated to the same bodies.